custom-start-page/ascii-start/README.md

 It's already hosted at https://ascii-start.customstart.page for your convenience.

 ### Self host

-If you want to self host, just run a web server pointed at the directory of `/src` and everything should work.
+If you want to self host, you can use https://github.com/custom-start-page/custom-start-page-tool/ to run the server.

 ## Packaging